Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal

-The main objective of this paper is to present the first results of our Arecibo Wow!
-Project (Sections \ref{sec:seti-arecibo} to \ref{sec:discussion}).
-These results suggest an astrophysical explanation to the \wow that can be tested with follow-up observations.
-This paper also presents a comparison between the Big Ear and the Arecibo Telescope, which should provide a context for the detection of the \wow and our observations.
-In Section \ref{sec:wow} we discuss the detection and interpretation of the \wow.
-In Section \ref{sec:seti-arecibo} we provide a brief history of SETI projects at the Arecibo Observatory.
-We present concluding remarks in Section \ref{sec:conclusion}.
+The main objective of this paper is to present the first results of our Arecibo Wow! project.
+We include a comparison between the Ohio State University (Ohio SETI) and the Arecibo Observatory SETI projects, which should provide a context of the \wow and our observations (\autoref{sec:wow} and \autoref{sec:seti-arecibo}).
+Arecibo Wow! is a side project of Arecibo REDS, and they are both described in \autoref{sec:awow}.
+We present the analysis of our observations in \autoref{sec:analysis}.
+Our proposed mechanisms for the origin of the \wow is described in \autoref{sec:mechanism}.
+Finally, we discuss the implications of this study in \autoref{sec:discussion} and summarize our study findings in \autoref{sec:conclusion}.